What is ERP? A Comprehensive Guide to Enterprise Resource Planning

 The roots of the modern-day enterprise resource planning system can be traced back to the 1960s’ materials requirements planning and its higher-level iteration, manufacturing resource planning.
 Both of these frontrunner integrated systems were designed for the manufacturing industry.

 Therefore, the manufacturing module is a pillar of ERP systems.
-This module helps with production planning by calculating how long it takes to produce one item, then running calculations about how long it will take to fulfill demand, with such demand logged through the order management module.
+This module helps with production planning by calculating how long it takes to produce one item and then running calculations about how long it will take to fulfill demand, with such demand logged through the order management module.

 Then, the manufacturing module can help with production planning by ensuring the availability of materials, parts, and machinery.